reTHINK-project/dev-catalogue/doc/assessment/Readme.md

    * "The catalogue service shall allow discovering the information it stores."
    * "The catalogue service should provide fast response times.
 As querying the Catalogue occurs before an end-to-end communication is established, response times have no immediate impact on an established end-to-end communication."

-They transfer into the relevant KPIs, i.e.: average request (vs. response) rate and average response time, as well as numbers of errors encountered when retrieving information nfrom the catalogue.
-In addition, the number of erros are recorded for each experiment in order to verify that reported measurements are not biased by any irregularities in the SUT, the testing device, or the communication between the latter two.
+They transfer into the relevant KPIs, i.e.: average request (vs. response) rate and average response time, as well as numbers of errors encountered when retrieving information from the catalogue.
+In addition, the number of errors are recorded for each experiment in order to verify that reported measurements are not biased by any irregularities in the SUT, the testing device, or the communication between the latter two.
 Deliverable [D6.3] provided a detailed discussion of those KPIs in the context of the performance evaluation of the catalogue.

 As the interface towards the catalogue is http-based, separate metrics for testing conformance are not defined.
-The catalogue behavior is conformant if it successfully returns (an existing) http-request for a catalogue element (i.e. hyperty, ProtoStub, etc).
+The catalogue behaviour is conformant if it successfully returns (an existing) http-request for a catalogue element (i.e. hyperty, ProtoStub, etc).

 #### Experiment Blueprint

-The basic experiment which is used to impose load on the SUT consist of a "testing device" that runs httperf [httperf] to send http-requests to the Catalouge.
-The following parameters of httperf as considered in the experiment influcence the load imposed on the SUT:
+The basic experiment which is used to impose load on the SUT consist of a "testing device" that runs httperf [httperf] to send http-requests to the Catalogue.
+The following parameters of httperf as considered in the experiment influence the load imposed on the SUT:
   * rate -- the rate at which (persistent) http connections are invoked;
   * number of connections -- the number of connections to invoke per experiment; and
   * number of calls -- the number of http requests send for each connection.

 The following figure illustrates a single connection issues by httperf.
 For that connection, httperf issues N calls, i.e., http-requests.
 Calls are issued sequentially, i.e., httperf waits for the response corresponding to REQ_0_x before it issues the following request, i.e., REQ_0_x+1.
 The time at the testing device between issuing a request and receiving the corresponding response is denoted as Response Time.
-The figure accounts as well for a potential processing time between receiving a response (e.g.: RES_0_x) and issuing the following request (e.g.: REQ_0_x+1); this time is refered to rho_0.
+The figure accounts as well for a potential processing time between receiving a response (e.g.: RES_0_x) and issuing the following request (e.g.: REQ_0_x+1); this time is referred to rho_0.
 Accordingly, the Inter-Request Time is given by rho_0 + Response Time; and the Call Duration is given by N * Inter-Request Time where Nrefers to the number of calls (i.e., issued http-requests) per connection.
 As the number of calls per connection is given as a parameter.

 For this example, the resulting (average) request and response rate should be equal, i.e.: N / Call Duration.